Social engagement policy

 - The possibility of partnership with specialist agencies.

-- The scope for targeting financial giving to make a genuine contribution.
+- The scope for targeting financial giving at the level available to the Abbey to make a genuine contribution.

 - The potential for making a difference over a limited period (normally up to 5 years).